ddelnano/dredd-hooks-php/README.md

 Hooks::beforeAll(function(&$transaction) {

-    // set up database for tests
+    // do any necessary setup
 });
 ```
 ##Installing